Regenerative Medicine in Aesthetics

 - stem cells (the conductors of our body’s own healing and regeneration molecules)

-This product is injected, resulting in activation of accelerated healing and regeneration.
+This product is injected, resulting in the activation of accelerated healing and regeneration.
 As a result, the body’s own powerful regenerative properties are concentrated and focused on the area of concern.

-PRF intensifies the functioning and reproduction of cells, having a gentle, gradual, yet
+PRF intensifies the functioning and reproduction of cells, having a gentle, gradual, yet long-lasting, and accumulative effect.

-PRF results are all the more impressive when incorporated into a treatment plan with hyaluronic acid fillers, wrinkle-relaxing treatments and other skin treatments.
+PRF results are all the more impressive when incorporated into a treatment plan with hyaluronic acid fillers, wrinkle-relaxing treatments, and other skin treatments.
 Producing virtually no downtime, this clinic-based treatment can be used for skin and hair rejuvenation as well as treating problematic melasma and acne scars.

 Scaffolds in regenerative aesthetics

-Two common scaffolds/bio-stimulants currently used by aesthetics practitioners, are calcium hydroxyapatite dermal filler, and non-permanent resorbable soft tissue threads.
+Two common scaffolds/bio-stimulants currently used by aesthetics practitioners are calcium hydroxyapatite dermal filler, and non-permanent resorbable soft tissue threads.
 Threads are formed from resorbable components including polylactic acid.

 Scaffolds, at their best, provide both stimulation and structure to guide and shape regeneration.
 Calcium hydroxylapatite (CaHA)specifically stimulates the formation of collagen type 3 fibres.
 After a 9- month period, the type 3 fibres are largely replaced by type 1 structural collagen.
 CaHA also demonstrates the ability to increase the tissue levels and quality of elastin, while increasing dermal thickness and encouraging angiogenesis.
 These tissue-wide benefits have led to CaHA’s use in a hyper-diluted form for general soft tissue regeneration, alongside its common use as a versatile filler.